dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 Earlier in the class, we saw encodings of concurrent programs into Petri nets.
 In the earlier model, all the programs where the same independently on the number of threads (`N`) and they did not have ID.
 Furthermore, they interacted over a finite memory.
-These restrictions give rise monotonic behaviors and we could encode such programs as Petri nets.
+These restrictions give rise to monotonic behaviors and we could encode such programs as Petri nets.

 ### Consequences

 Since the simple model of parameterized programs is already Turing complete, we may want to consider:
 - even more restricted models
 - weaker or specialized properties
-- using abstractions (sometime adding more behaviors can make things easier)
+- using abstractions (sometimes adding more behaviors can make things easier)
 - all of the above 😀